 Intriguing fact: Bees do not have ears.
 Instead of hearing sounds, they feel them via specialized organs on their antenna and legs.
 These detect air vibrations, which bees use to communicate.

 The Neatmaster Ultrasonic Pest Repeller is a bee nest elimination device that takes advantage of bees’ acoustic sensitivity.
-This produces sound in three modes: bionic waves, electromagnetic waves, and ultrasonic waves.
+This produces sound in three modes: bionic, electromagnetic, and ultrasonic waves.

 The first two are imperceptible to the human ear, making it a non-intrusive way of removing honey bees.
 The third setting, which is audible to humans, is best for strong infestations.

 It’s worth noting that certain pets can hear the frequency, so keep an eye out for their behavior when you turn it on.
-This method may be suitable for individuals who desire a non-toxic honey bee repellant that does not require maintenance and is simple to use.
+This method may be suitable for individuals who desire a non-toxic honey bee repellant that does not require maintenance and is simple.

 So, how does this ultrasonic device repel bees?
-Simply put it into a socket 20-100cm above the floor and within 1200 square feet of the beehive, and you’re ready to go.
+Put it into a socket 20-100cm above the floor and within 1200 square feet of the beehive, and you’re ready to go.

 If you have an indoor bee infestation, you will need one for each room because the sound does not penetrate past walls or impediments.
 You’ll have no trouble if it’s outside.